 The Board recognises that such change needs to be managed carefully, with a particular emphasis on good staff engagement and clear staff communication.
-It achieves this through regular reviews at board meetings, by active involvement by directors and senior management with staff communications, and by the use of best practice HR techniques.
+It achieves this through regular reviews at Board meetings, by active involvement of directors and senior management with staff communications, and by the use of best practice human resources techniques.

-The development of LINK's equality, diversity and inclusion strategy has been launched, commencing with a data gathering exercise to baseline LINK's diversity and identify new initiatives to measure and increase diversity and inclusion.
-The Board also considers regularly LINK's approach to environmental, social and governance issues and has a number of initiatives underway as part of its core strategy in relation to financial inclusion and governance best practice.
+The development of LINK's equality, diversity and inclusion strategy is ongoing and includes new steps to measure and increase diversity and inclusion.
+The Board also regularly considers LINK's approach to environmental, social and governance issues and has a number of initiatives underway as part of its core strategy in relation to financial inclusion and governance best practice.

-The forward priorities for people, agreed with the Board, are aimed at increasing the resilience of the rapidly developing team.
+The forward priorities for people, agreed with the Board, are aimed at increasing the resilience of the expanding team.
 These aims are currently succession planning, learning and development, and staff communications.